bgplab/bgplab/lb/3-ibgp/index.md

-# IBGP Load Balancing with DMZ Bandwidth
+# IBGP Load Balancing with BGP Link Bandwidth

-In the [previous lab exercise](2-dmz-bw.md), you used the DMZ Bandwidth BGP attribute to implement unequal-cost load balancing across multiple links connected to the same router.
-In this exercise, you'll use the same approach but extend it across your autonomous system — routers receiving external routes over IBGP should perform load balancing toward external destinations based on the DMZ bandwidth attached to them.
+In the [previous lab exercise](2-dmz-bw.md), you used the BGP Link Bandwidth extended community to implement unequal-cost load balancing across multiple links connected to the same router.
+In this exercise, you'll use the same approach but extend it across your autonomous system — routers receiving external routes over IBGP should perform unequal-cost multipathing (UCMP) toward external destinations based on the BGP Link Bandwidth extended community attached to BGP paths.

 ![Lab topology](topology-lb-ibgp-dmz-bw.png)